Daniel Lloyd (cyclist): Race wins

-His other professional wins came while riding for Giant Asia Racing Team in 2006 during minor stage races in Asia.
+His other professional wins both came in 2006 while riding for Giant Asia Racing Team in UCI Asia Tour stage races.
 He started his season in January at the Tour of Siam, winning the final stage around Phuket by 36 seconds ahead of teammate Kuan Hua Lai.
 He returned to Asia and the Tour of Qinghai Lake in China in July, winning stage 4 on his way to 4th place overall.
+Giant Asia finished the season as the UCI Asia Tour Teams Champion.